PANWANG2014/TEST/README.md

 write.table(final_output_ind, file = "HeLa prediction result.txt", quote = FALSE, sep = "\t", row.names = FALSE)
 ```

-\#the essential inputs for 'miracle_ind()' are `seqScore` (sequence-based interaction scores), `mirExpr`(the expression profile of miRNA), `tarExpr`(the expression profile of mRNA).
+   The essential inputs for 'miracle_ind()' are `seqScore` (sequence-based interaction scores), `mirExpr`(the expression profile of miRNA), `tarExpr`(the expression profile of mRNA).
 Another input is optional: `OutputSelect`(logical variable, select “TRUE” to return the top 10 percent-ranked predictions by scores, and “FALSE” to return the whole prediction result.
 Default is TRUE.)<br>